ALLEN Coaching

 The answer is option (iii)

 Explanation: w =0 in the situation of free expansion since the volume is also constant.
 Als0, q=0 considering the process is adiabatic.
-The first law of thermodynamics state that which is a constant.
+The first law of thermodynamics states that

 Question:8